AREmondev/kahf_devlinks/README.md

    You have several options for installing dependencies:

-   a.
    Install dependencies for both frontend and backend:

    ```
    npm run install-all